KTNO (AM): Flip to Spanish Christian

+Simulcast of KWRD-FM

+On October 21, 2025, Salem had announced that "Radio Luz" would cease operations at the end of the month.
+KTNO staff also confirmed the news on their Facebook page.
+After "Radio Luz" aired their final programs and KTNO station personnel said their farewells, KTNO returned to a simulcast of Christian Talk KWRD-FM The Word 100.7 on November 1st at 12 Midnight.

 Signal

 Unlike most of the area's FM stations, which transmit their signals from Cedar Hill, KTNO transmits its signal along County Road 409 in McKinney.
-Therefore, KTNO's AM signal is much stronger in much of the Dallas/Fort Worth Metroplex as well as the cities of Wichita Falls, and Greenville, to as far north as Ada, Oklahoma, but is considerably weaker south of the Metroplex.
+Therefore, KTNO's signal is much stronger in much of the Dallas/Fort Worth Metroplex as well as the cities of Wichita Falls, and Greenville, to as far north as Ada, Oklahoma, but is considerably weaker south of the Metroplex.